grafana/grafana/docs/sources/developers/plugins/add-support-for-explore-queries.md

    };
    ```

-## Select a preferred visualization option
+## Select a preferred visualization type

 By default, Explore should select an appropriate and useful visualization for your data.
 It can figure out whether the returned data is time series data or logs or something else, and creates the right type of visualization.